Sleep Tracking

 December 9, 2025

-• Wearable sleep compliance is high in real-world settings, with Oura and Fitbit users in particular showing rates that meet or exceed those seen in structured clinical studies.
+• Wearable sleep compliance is high in real-world settings, with Fitbit users in particular showing rates that meet or exceed those seen in structured clinical studies.

-• Weekly usage patterns are consistent across devices, with Thursday the strongest night and Saturday the weakest, highlighting subtle but predictable rhythms in user behaviour.
+• Weekly usage patterns are consistent across devices, with Thursday the strongest night and Saturday the weakest, highlighting subtle but predictable rhythms in user behavior.

 • These devices are not only accurate but also reliably used, making them powerful tools for sleep and recovery research outside the lab.